ryan-mcclue/unsw/comp3331/wk3/week3.md

 The local DNS server given by DHCP, i.e. run by your ISP is not part of this hierarchy, rather it connects you to it.

-Once DNS server learns mapping it caches it for a TTL (can also have negative caching, i.e. storing what doesn't exist) So, a changed domain may not be known until TTL expires and is automatically updated.
+Once DNS server learns mapping it caches it for a TTL (can also have negative caching, i.e. storing what doesn't exist) So, a DNS response will have a TTL field (separate from TTL in IP protocol) So, a changed domain may not be known until TTL expires and is automatically updated.
 This caching is also performed by web browser and/or OS